The store will not work correctly in the case when cookies are disabled.

 Firmware update

-Whisker has the ability to provide updated firmware to your robot with fixes to correct known issues with the unit.
+Whisker can provide updated firmware to your robot with fixes to correct known issues with the unit.
 We recommend that you always keep your Litter-Robot’s firmware updated to ensure the best possible operation.

 This may take up to 30 minutes to complete.
 You will see a single white light blinking on your unit’s control panel while your robot’s firmware is updating